-The module addresses the diagnostic tests used to identify patients with active TB disease.
-All tests should be accompanied by appropriate medical evaluation, follow up and treatment.
+The module is about the diagnostic tests used in identifying patients with active TB disease.
+All testing activities should be accompanied by appropriate follow-up medical evaluation and treatment.

 At the end of this module participants will be able to: